tikv/website/content/docs/5.1/deploy/performance/instructions.md

 ## Step 3.
 Run a YCSB workload

+This section introduces the types of core workloads and the recommended sequence for running the workloads.
+Most of the content in this section comes from [Core Workloads](https://github.com/brianfrankcooper/YCSB/wiki/Core-Workloads).

 YCSB has 6 types of workloads.
 The main differences among each type are the portion of different operations.
-This section introduces the types of core workloads and the recommended sequence for running the workloads.
-Most of the content in this section comes from [Core Workloads](https://github.com/brianfrankcooper/YCSB/wiki/Core-Workloads)?

 1. Workload A: `Update heavy workload`
 2. Workload B: `Read mostly workload`